AntonioPennacchia/customer-analytics/insurance-customer-analytics/dataset/dataset-generation-specifications.md

 # Dataset Design Principles

-The dataset must simulate a realistic business environment.
+The dataset is designed to simulate a realistic business environment.

 General principles: